hipe/tmx/code_metrics/README.md

 It can do things like:

+  • create a visualization showing the distribution of calls to different methods across all your files

-  - show you a list of the filenames, from longest to shortest file, with their respective linecounts and what percentage of the maximum linecount that file is,
+  • show you a list of the filenames, from longest to shortest file, with their respective linecounts and what percentage of the maximum linecount that file is,

-  - for each folder in PATH, match the files in the filename query and show summary information like above for each folder.
+  • for each folder in PATH, match the files in the filename query and show summary information like above for each folder.

-  - show the numbers of files of the different extension types
+  • show the numbers of files of the different extension types

 I find it useful when I am perusing a new library of code, and I want